Aspidomancy

 Aspidomancy (from the Greek word aspis meaning shield) is a form of divination based on the interpretation of patterns on a shield.
 Reading the patterns is believed to give some insight into the future.
 Readers study the shield, looking for a pattern that may represent symbols or pictures.
 They interpret these symbols and pictures as clues as to what is going to happen in the future.

-Aspidomancy can also refer to the method of divination of sitting on a shield and reciting incantations to summon an entity or enter a trance, in order to gain knowledge.
+Aspidomancy can also refer to the method of divination of sitting on a shield and reciting incantations to enter a trance, in order to gain knowledge.
 This method was first described in the 17th century by French writer Pierre de Lancre.